hapax/hapax.github.io/assets/teaching.md

 At first, they would hike along well-marked trails, but with time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
+This would not only turn natural walkers into good hikers, but identify others with hiking talent who need more motivation.
 The greatest success, in this new paradigm, would be the moment a student realised that hiking was not about walking, but rather, using walking to experience and understand the world.